iamtakdir/hocker/README.md

-# hocker
+# Hocker v1.0 beta
-A tool for lightweight recon
+## A tool for lightweight recon